Multi-Persona Thinking for Bias Mitigation in Large Language Models: Limitations

 \section{Limitations}

-While MPT successfully demonstrates a method for balancing fairness and reasoning, it has several limitations.
+Although MPT provides an effective way to balance fairness and reasoning, it has several limitations.

-First, although MPT is efficient compared to scaling sample sizes (e.g., SC with $k=15$), it still needs a higher inference cost and latency than standard direct prompting due to its multi-turn, multi-persona nature.
-However, this trade-off is adjustable: users can flexibly control the number of reasoning rounds based on latency requirements, enabling practical deployment in both real-time and offline scenarios.
+First, although MPT is more efficient than simply increasing the number of samples (e.g., SC with 15 sampled runs), it still incurs higher inference cost and latency than standard direct prompting because it relies on multiple turns and multiple personas.
+However, this trade-off is adjustable.
+Users can control the number of reasoning rounds based on their latency constraints, which makes MPT applicable to both real-time and offline settings.

-Second, our current implementation uses predefined personas derived from dataset metadata (e.g., male vs. female).
-We acknowledge that this approach assumes social identities are stable and easily delineated, which is a simplification.
-Real-world identities are often complex, non-binary, and intersectional.
-While metadata-based personas serve as a necessary starting point for controlled evaluation on existing benchmarks, they may not fully capture the complexity of social dynamics.
+Second, our current implementation uses predefined personas derived from dataset metadata (e.g., male vs.\ female).
+This design assumes that social identities are stable and clearly separable, which is a simplification.
+In reality, identities are often complex, non-binary, and intersectional.
+Although metadata-based personas provide a practical starting point for controlled evaluation on existing benchmarks, they cannot fully capture the complexity of real social contexts.
 Moreover, our framework is flexible.
-For real-world queries lacking metadata, MPT does not strictly require specific social identity personas, as personas can be abstract or combined to more comprehensively represent diverse perspectives (e.g., an observer sensitive to gender).
-Future work could explore dynamic persona generation to address these intersectional and implicit identity attributes.
+For real-world queries without explicit metadata, MPT does not require fixed social-identity personas.
+Instead, personas can be abstract, combined, or designed to reflect broader perspectives (e.g., an observer sensitive to gender bias).
+Future work could explore the generation of dynamic persona to better handle implicit and intersectional identities.